 Abatement and damage cost functions are highly non-linear and the precise shapes of the functions are unknown.
-At the same time, environmental policies are related with significant irreversibilities, which usually interact in a very complex way with uncertainty.
-This complexity becomes worse, if we think of the very long time periods that characterize environmental problems (Pindyck, 2007).
+At the same time, environmental policies are related to significant irreversibilities, which usually interact in a very complex way with uncertainty.
+This complexity becomes worse if we think of the very long-term character of many environmental problems.

 The damage cost function relates pollution and emissions of a specific pollutant.
-Damages are measured as the effect of these emissions on health, monuments, recreational activities, lakes, buildings etc. Efforts to measure the existence or other indirect use values are made with the help of contingent valuation and other methods (Halkos and Jones, 2012; Halkos and Matsiori, 2012; Bjornstad and Kahn, 1996; Freeman, 1993).
-As expected, the accurate measurement of damage is significant but also difficult due to many practical problems as presented in Farmer et al. (2001), Georgiou et al. (1997) and Barbier (1998).
+Damages are measured as the effect of these emissions on health, monuments, recreational activities, lakes, buildings etc. Efforts to measure the existence or other indirect use values are made with the help of contingent valuation and other methods (Freeman 1993; Grosclaude and Soguel 1994; Bjornstad and Kahn 1996; Von Blottnitz et al. 2006; Lavee and Becker 2009; Halkos and Jones 2012; Halkos and Matsiori 2012).
+As expected, the accurate measurement of damage is significant but also difficult due to many practical problems as presented in Georgiou et al. (1997), Barbier (1998) and Farmer et al. (2001).
+Ulph (2004) addressed the uncertainty in damage costs and the possible effects that may stem from resolving this uncertainty, leading countries to join an international environmental agreement.

-Uncertainties in the functions of damage and control costs influence the policy design in a number of ways (Halkos, 1996).
+Uncertainties in the functions of damage and control costs influence policy design in a number of ways.
 The first effect is in terms of the choice of the appropriate policy instrument.
 Weitzman (1974), in his seminal paper, showed that in the presence of uncertainty in cost functions, the instrument choice depends on the slopes of the curves.
 In certainty conditions either instrument will be equally effective but in uncertainty the choice is important and depends on the slopes of the marginal damage and abatement cost curves.
-In the case of steep marginal damage and flat marginal control cost curves, quantity-based instruments are more adequate; while in the case of steep marginal abatement cost and flat marginal damage curves, a price-based instrument is to be chosen (Halkos, 2000).
+In the case of steep marginal damage and flat marginal control cost curves, quantity-based instruments are more adequate, while in the case of steep marginal abatement and flat marginal damage cost curves a price-based instrument is to be chosen.

-A number of studies have extended the Weitzman's thesis and showed that in the case of uncertainty "hybrid" policies of combining both instruments will dominate to the single instrument (Roberts and Spence, 1976; Weitzman, 1978; Pizer 2002; Jacoby and Ellerman, 2004).
+A number of studies have extended Weitzman's thesis and showed that in the case of uncertainty 'hybrid' policies of combining both instruments will dominate over the single instrument (Roberts and Spence 1976; Weitzman 1978; Pizer 2002; Jacoby and Ellerman 2004).
 It is worth mentioning that uncertainty may also affect the optimal timing of policy implementation if there are sunk costs in the implementation of that policy or the environmental damage from the lack of any policy is at least partly irreversible.
-The consequences of irreversibility have been studied extensively in the literature (Pindyck 2000, 2002; Fisher and Hanemann 1990; Gollier et al., 2000; Ulph and Ulph, 1997; Kolstad, 1996).
+The consequences of irreversibility have been studied extensively in the literature (Fisher and Hanemann 1990; Kolstad 1996; Ulph and Ulph 1997; Gollier, Bruno, and Treich 2000; Pindyck 2000, 2002).

-As mentioned, damage and abatement cost functions seem to have a large curvature and in many cases to be non-linear functions.
-A number of studies have tried to assess the cause and extent the uncertainty over the benefits from emissions reduction1.
-Rabl et al. (2005) compare damage and abatement costs for a number of air pollutants.
-They distinguish between discrete and continuous policy choices.
+As previously mentioned, damage and abatement cost functions seem to have a large curvature and in many cases are non-linear functions.
+A number of studies have tried to assess the cause and extent of the uncertainty over the benefits from a reduction in emissions.2 Rabl, Spadaro, and van der Zwaan (2005) compared damage and abatement costs for a number of air pollutants.
+They distinguished between discrete and continuous policy choices.
 Setting a limit for sulphur dioxide emissions from power plants is an example of a continuous choice while the decision to demand a specific abatement method associated with a constant rate of emissions may be considered as a case of a discrete choice.
-They have also focused on uncertainties not only in damage costs but also in abatement costs claiming that the extent